rl-institut/SimBA/docs/source/simulation_parameters.rst

 All stations, that are or could be equipped with charging infrastructure have to be parameterized in the "electrified_stations.json" together with their grid connection, charging infrastructure and local energy systems.
 The path to this file has to be defined in the :ref:`config`.

 The data is structured as a .json where the top level key represents the station name, that needs to correspond to the "departure_name", respectively "arrival_name" defined in the :ref:`schedule`.
-Each station has two mandatory arguments: "type" defines if a station is a depot ("deps") or a opportunity charging station ("opps") and "n_charging_stations" limits the amount of vehicles, that can simultaneously charge at one station.
+Each station has two mandatory arguments: "type" defines if a station is a depot ("deps") or an opportunity charging station ("opps") and "n_charging_stations" limits the amount of vehicles, that can simultaneously charge at one station.

-Furthermore the energy system at each station can be characterized in terms of local power generation ("energy_feed_in"), local external loads ("external_load") or local stationary electric power storage ("battery").
+Furthermore, the energy system at each station can be characterized in terms of local power generation ("energy_feed_in"), local external loads ("external_load") or local stationary electric power storage ("battery").
 An example that displays all further parameters and the specification of the local energy systems is given at "data/examples/electrified_stations.json".

 .. _cost_params: